 Methods for assessing age

 In practice, bone examinations continue to be implemented even when unaccompanied children possessed civil status documents.
 According to some stakeholders, some young people, in particular those above 16, are subjected to several medical examinations until it can be established that they are 18.
-In 2016, the Children’s Ombudsman (Défenseur des enfants) introduced recommendations in order to avoid bone examinations and recommended that unaccompanied children shall benefit from all procedural safeguards when the authenticity of the documents proving their minority is questioned.
-The Ombudsman has recalled this position many times in 2016, holding that the social evaluation had to prevail over the bone examination, in particular when the lack of authenticity of the identity documentation has not been proved.
+However, these practices have decreased since the legal consolidation of social assessment started in 2016 and the development of protective case law.

 On 21 December 2018, the Court of Cassation referred a preliminary question to the Constitutional Court on the constitutionality of bone examinations for age assessment.
 The hearing took place on 19 March 2019, and on 21 March 2019, the French Constitutional Court ruled that bone tests determining the age of young migrants are not unconstitutional.
 The case concerned a young Guinean, Adama.
 S, who declared to be 15 years old upon his arrival in France in 2016.
 A bone test concluded that his age was between 20 and 30 years.
 With the support of several civil society organisations, including Gisti, la Cimade, Médecins du monde and the Catholic Relief Service, he brought the case before the Constitutional Court as a preliminary priority question.
 The applicant claimed that the radiological examination of bones violated the principle of the ‘best interests of the child’.
 Due to its margin of error it led to unaccompanied minors being excluded from the beneficial provisions designed to protect them.
 Although the Court confirmed the constitutional character of the principle of the ‘best interest of the child’, it stated that the existence of a margin of error does not make the use of the test unconstitutional.